 Many tasks don't require vision, and as a result, integration for these tasks is very simple.
 Robot vision can make integration harder than it needs to be – even if you do choose easy-to-use vision sensors.

 5. Integration takes a long time

 Despite what many people think, there's no inherent reason why robot integration should take a long time.
 This misperception stems from the fact that traditional industrial robotic integration was a very complex and time-consuming affair.

 At Robotiq, we are committed to helping people get robots up and running quickly.
 We've seen people set up the bare bones of a robot application within just a few hours.

 6. Integration is expensive

 With industrial robots, integration costs increase the overall cost of the robot by 300%.
 With collaborative robots, integration costs can be negligible.
 This is another great reason to investigate whether collaborative robots could work for your application.

 7. Integration is complex

-8. Robotics means changing production layout
+8. Robots require changing the production layout

 One concern we often hear is "We can't integrate a robot because we don't want to change our process."